-REQUIREMENTS FOR THE M.A.
-DEGREE
+REQUIREMENTS FOR THE MA DEGREE

-Students are required to choose one geographical area of East Asia (China, Japan or Korea) and/or a discipline of concentration (usually a department) by the end of their first term in the program.
-Though this area and/or discipline should provide the focus for the student's course of study, he/she will be required to take courses in other areas and/or disciplines as well, in keeping with the interdisciplinary nature of the program.
+Students are required to choose one geographical area of East Asia (China, Japan or Korea) to focus on by the end of their first term in the program.
+Though this area should provide the focus for the student's course of study, he/she will be required to take courses in other areas and multiple disciplines as well, in keeping with the interdisciplinary and area study nature of the program.